mauriceqch/pcc_geo_cnn_v2/README.md

 * **Funding**: ANR ReVeRy national fund (REVERY ANR-17-CE23-0020)
 * **Links**: [[Paper]](https://arxiv.org/abs/2006.09043)

+Please feel free to contact me at maurice.quach /at/ l2s.centralesupelec.fr for discussions or questions.

 ## Experimental data

 We provide the full experimental data used for the paper.
 This includes: